nightroman/Invoke-Build/README.md

     help Invoke-Build -Full

-And function help, for example `Add-Task`:
+And then function help, for example `Add-Task`:

     .
 Invoke-Build
     help Add-Task -Full